 Legend has it, just kidding.
 The origin of the true French Dip Sandwich comes from the city of Los Angeles.
 Cole's is recognized as the inventor of this amazing sandwich.

-For the slow cooker, add all of the beef ingredients and cook on high for 4-6 hour or on low for 6-8 hours.
+For the slow cooker, sear the beef in a separate skillet.
+Deglaze the skillet and add the remaining ingredients to the bowl and cook on high for 4-6 hour or on low for 6-8 hours.
 Follow the remainder of the recipe as written.

 For the dutch oven, sear the beef on the stovetop on medium-high heat.
 Remove the roast and set aside.
 Add the tomato paste to the instant pot and stir continuously until the paste turns a deep brick red.
 Deglaze with the beef broth and scrape any of the brown bits from the bottom of the pot.
 Next, add the onions, garlic, mushroom powder, dried thyme, and the Worcestershire sauce to the broth mixture and stir to combine.
 Carefully, place the seared chuck roast back into the pot.
 Cover the dutch oven with its lid and cook in a 250° oven for 6-8 hours or until roast is fall apart tender.
 Follow the remainder of the recipe as written.